Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Results

 Active time span is measure by the days span from the very initial message to the last message.
 As members work together longer time, they are more likely to have a better output (marginal significant).
 We found that the number of bot messages is correlated (but not significantly) to success outcome.
 As the most used bots across these challenges are the Github bot, it may represent the team is more active in Github related activites that has a better outcome.

 Other features are easy to understand: the result suggests that if there is a single user publishes a lot of the messages in a channel, the more conversation threads created in the channel, the more programming codes, the more emojis, and the more \@here messages are used, the more likely the team has a paper submission.
+This is the first step towards a promising research future that organizations and managements may leverage only the meta data of group communication practices to predict a team's performance.